Lestibar/React-Counter/README.md

 # React-Counter
-This is a react counter learned from Programming with mosh this is the /src files after create a new react project
+This is a react counter learned from Programming with mosh

+These are the /src files after create a new react project